 Other options instead of a glaze

-- Chocolate ganache pairs very well with this cake
+- Chocolate ganache pairs very well with this cake - see below for my water ganache recipe!

 - My Easy Dairy Free Strawberry Frosting complements the blood orange flavour beautifully!